bigcommerce/dev-docs/docs/api-docs/storefront/widgets/global-regions-tutorial.md

 As with non-global regions, you add global regions at the template file level.
 For a global region to appear on all of the targeted pages, you need to add that region to the templates of the pages you want to target.

-Let’s start by creating a global region called `below_content--global` and adding it to your store's home and category pages.
-In your theme’s template files, add `{{{region name="below_content--global"}}}` to `templates/pages/home.html` and `templates/pages/category.html` as shown in the following examples.
+Let's start by creating a global region called `below_content--global` and adding it to your store's home and category pages.
+In your theme's template files, add `{{{region name="below_content--global"}}}` to `templates/pages/home.html` and `templates/pages/category.html` as shown in the following examples.

 **home.html**